noaa-nwfsc/SMORES/markdown/methods.md

 wrap: 72
 ---

+The methods for this application were based largely on suitability modeling detailed in [Morris et al. 2021](https://repository.library.noaa.gov/view/noaa/33303) and [Farmer et al. 2022](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0267333).
 Each data layer was scored on a 0 to 1 scale, with scores approaching 0 representing low suitability and 1 representing high suitability relative to the other grid cells for wind energy.
 Then a component suitability score was calculated for each submodel component using the